snowdriftcoop/snowdrift/TEXTEDITORS.md

 more on building Snowdrift than maximizing their Vim expertise.

 ## Setting up tags to jump to function definitions
+*(For a beginner's explanation of what tags are and what they have to do with definition lookup, please see the tags.sh section in dev-tools/FILES-EXPLAINED.md.)*

 The following works for all text-editors that recognize tags files.